TextDirectory allows you to combine multiple text files into one. While doing this, filters and transformations can be applied.

 - Implementing autodoc (via Sphinx)

 We are not holding the actual texts in memory.
 This leads to much more disk read activity (and time inefficiency), but saves memory.
+Of course, this is not the case when using aggregate_to_memory.

 transformation_usas_en_semtag relies on the web version of Paul Rayson’s USAS Tagger.
 Don’t use this transformation for large amounts of text, give credit, and consider using their commercial product Wmatrix.